Blumlaut/EasyAdmin-docs/docs/supportfile.md

 ## Uploading the File

-Now we simply Drag and Drop it into the `#support-ea` Discord Channel, the bot will then Criticse our file automatically:
+Now we simply Drag and Drop it into our Support Thread, the bot will then check the file automatically:

 ![](assets/supportfile_discord.gif)